nicumicle/simple-jwt-login/simple-jwt-login/README.md

 }
 ``

-**Add custom payload data:**

-Pass an optional `payload` parameter containing a JSON object with any extra claims you want embedded in the JWT.

 **Refresh a JWT without re-authentication:**

 POST to `{your-site}/wp-json/simple-jwt-login/v1/auth/refresh` with your `refresh_token`.
 A new JWT and a new refresh token are returned automatically.